gregversteeg/bio_corex/readme.md

 you should probably use a smaller representation.

 ### Missing values
 You can set missing values (by specifying missing_values=-1, when calling, e.g.).
-CorEx seems very robust to missing data.
+CorEx seems robust to missing data.
 This hasn't been extensively tested yet though, and we don't really understand the effect of data missing not at random.